 Institutional Learning and Technological Knowledge

-Laird, Frank N., Carol Hager, and Christoph Stefes.“Avoiding Transitions, Layering Change: The Evolution Of American Energy Policy.”In Germany's Energy Transition: A Comparative Perspective.
+Laird, Frank N.“Avoiding Transitions, Layering Change: The Evolution Of American Energy Policy.”In Germany's Energy Transition: A Comparative Perspective. edited by Carol Hager and Christoph Stefes.
 111-131London, United Kingdom: Palgrave Macmillian.
 2016.

 Laird, Frank N.“Against Transitions?
 Uncovering Conflict In Changing Energy Systems.”Science as Culture 22, no. 2,(2013):188-195.